amalgam8/amalgam8.github.io/_docs/registry/kubernetes-adapter.md

 A microservice running in Kubernetes with a corresponding service definition, will already have the endpoints (instances) being tracked by the Kubernetes runtime (kubelet) and reflected in the Kubernetes service registry.
-Instead of using the sidecar to explicitly registering this service once again in the Registry, Amalgam8 provides a Kubernetes adapter.
+Instead of using the sidecar to explicitly register this service once again in the Registry, Amalgam8 provides a Kubernetes adapter.
 The adapter can be configured to watch the Kubernetes registry and automatically mirror the endpoints in Amalgam8 as shown in the figure